strawvivishortcake/strawvivishortcake.github.io/_portfolio/petal.md

 Week 3-6
 =======
 I created combined TF heatmaps from monaLisa and HOMER on RStudio.
 I noticed there were many similarities between the results from HOMER and monaLisa to chromVAR.
-Now I plan on further analyzing the results
+Now I plan on further analyzing the results in the PTCL cell line collection.